Emergency advice

 Try to keep out of the direct sun during the hottest part of the day, from 11am to 3pm.
 Heat exhaustion isn't always caused by weather and can be a consquence of the body producing more heat than it case lose during vigorous and/or endurance exercise.

-Some prescribed medication can make people more susceptible to heal illness (eg, Selective Saratonin Reuptake Inhibitors like Sertraline and Trycyclic Antidepressants like Amitryptaline).
+Some prescribed medication can make people more susceptible to heat illness (for example, Selective Seratonin Reuptake Inhibitors like Sertraline and Tricyclic Antidepressants like Amitryptaline).
 Recreational drugs such as ecstasy can also affect a person's ability to regulate their temperature.
 It is important to spot and treat heat exhaustion, so that the more serious condition, heatstroke, doesn't develop.

 Signs and symptoms